roybailey/notes/AWS.md

   * Spot = Cheap spare capacity (bid at price you want)
 * Dedicated Hosts = EC2 servers, helps with strict licensing like Oracle
   * Single tenant
+* EBS backed instance, default for root EBS volume to be deleted once instance is terminated
+* EBS root volumes cannot be encrypted, only additional volumes can

 ### EC2 - Instance Setup